teeaarbee/blog/content/week_21.md

 And my goal for this week will be to WRITE,

-Thanks to arpit bala[Podcast], I knew about his advice of free writing but the fact that he writes everyday motivated me to do the same.
+Thanks to Arpit Bala(Podcast), I knew about his advice of free writing but the fact that he writes everyday motivated me to do the same.

 However, all I will be writing will be my journal and I will try to write it right after I finish my dinner around 8.
 So that I can stick to it for longer.